Keyes hangar battle

 Sandwich challenge

 If you really want a workout, try this.
-Eliminate the Shade Elites, then head in and stand between the covie door and the platform.
+Eliminate the platform Elites so they won't stem the flow of Flood, then head in and stand between the covie door and the platform.
 You're now in the middle of a nasty covie-Flood sandwich!
+Covies approaching from one side, Flood from the other.
 See if you can keep both factions back and hold your ground.
-There's good scope here for using intelligent tactics in how you split your attention between the two sides.
-Make full use of your motion tracker to anticipate what's coming up.

 You can vary the challenge by imposing weapon limitations on yourself (e.g. see if you can manage with only plasma weapons and grenades), or by obliging yourself to stay within a particular section of the catwalk, rather than allowing yourself to make use of the whole stretch (e.g. oblige yourself to stay about midway between the door and platform).